Common Sense Media Review

 What's the Story?

 In BAD BOYS FOR LIFE, Miami narcotics detectives Marcus Burnett (Martin Lawrence) and Mike Lowrey (Will Smith) have been partners for 25 years.
 But when Marcus becomes a grandfather, he starts thinking about retiring.
 Meanwhile, Mike, who wants to keep being a cop, is shot by a mysterious assassin.
 While Mike recovers, Marcus promises God that he won't bring any more violence into the world.
-Mike decides to go after the shooter himself, but the captain (Joe Pantoliano) pairs him with a new, young team of computer specialists (Paola Nunez, Vanessa Hudgens, Alexander Ludwig, and Charles Melton).
-Before long, Mike finds a clue to the villain's identity -- and it has something to do with his own dark past.
-For the final showdown, Marcus realizes he can't let his old partner down.
+Mike decides to go after the shooter himself, but the captain (Joe Pantoliano) pairs him with a new, young team of computer specialists (Paola Núñez, Vanessa Hudgens, Alexander Ludwig, and Charles Melton).
+Before long, Mike finds a clue to the villain's identity—and it has something to do with his own dark past.
+For what may be their final showdown, Marcus realizes he can't let his old partner down.

 Is It Any Good?

-Coming nearly two decades after the last entry, this third buddy-cop continues with the series' same kind of cluttered, noisy filmmaking, but now it's accompanied by a sense of pained weariness.
-Belgian filmmakers Adil El Arbi and Bilall Fallah take over for original director Michael Bay but continue with his chaotic style -- i.e. the logic of a scene doesn't matter as much as how big it is.
+Coming nearly 20 years after the last entry, this third buddy-cop action comedy continues with the series' same kind of cluttered, noisy filmmaking, now accompanied by a sense of pained weariness.
+Belgian filmmakers Adil El Arbi and Bilall Fallah take over for original director Michael Bay but continue with his chaotic style—i.e., the logic of a scene doesn't matter as much as how big it is.
 It's often exhausting trying to follow the haywire chronological and spatial logic of the action in Bad Boys for Life, as characters move through space and time at different rates, depending on what the plot needs.

 As for the "boys," they're now in their 50s, and Lawrence in particular looks like he's in physical pain most of the time, as if he can barely move.
-His comic timing is off, too: His profanity-laden zingers have lost their sharpness.
+His comic timing is off, too.
 The rest of the characters are so thinly drawn that they're lucky if they get a single character trait.
 (Poor Hudgens' character has none, except for a bleach-blonde cornrow hairstyle.)
 Smith at least proves he's a pro by selling a few of his one-liners and soul-searching speeches, but even he can't keep the phrase "for life" from sounding like a punishment.

 Talk to Your Kids About ...